-Could a playful kiss on the cheek from a world-famous Revolutionary War hero change the life of a troubled young girl in 1825 New England?
+Could a chance meeting and a playful kiss on the cheek from a world-famous Revolutionary War hero change the life of a troubled young girl in 1825 New England?
 A Buss from Lafayette, called "a winning historical tale" by Kirkus Reviews, shows how it could have happened.
 The protagonist, Clara Hargraves (14) is ". . .a tomboyish, quick-witted girl who ... makes the pages of the book come to life."- Red City Review (paperback, e-book, audiobook, & teacher's guide available)

 Inspired by the Broadway smash hit HAMILTON and Longfellow's "The Midnight Ride of Paul Revere," I combined my love of history and my enjoyment of writing in rhymed couplets, and the result is this book.
 It tells the complete story of Lafayette's role in the American Revolution, in verse!

 So, listen up, my children, and I'll do my best to tell

 How a teenaged French aristocrat served all of us so well.

 Without his help, we might have lost our fight for liberty,

 And we'd still be lowly subjects of the British monarchy!